stefanpejcic/dev.openpanel.com/docs/services.md

 `admin` service is used by the OpenAdmin interface.

 OpenAdmin is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) application that utilizes [SQLite](https://www.sqlite.org/) for its database and runs on a separate Gunicorn instance.
-It operates independently from the OpenPanel and Nginx services.
+It operates independently from the OpenPanel and webserver.

 ## MailServer

+OpenPanel Enterprise supports mailserver.
+[Docker Mailserver](https://docker-mailserver.github.io/docker-mailserver/latest/) is used as a fullstack mail server (SMTP, IMAP, LDAP, Anti-spam, Anti-virus, etc.)

+OpenPanel provides [terminal commands](/cli/email.html) and [UI](https://openpanel.com/docs/panel/intro/) for users to manage emails.

 ## Webmail

+[Roundcube](https://roundcube.net/) is provided as a Webmail client